The Game Plan (film): Plot

 In the last game of the American Football Federation's regular season between the Boston Rebels and the New York Dukes, Rebels quarterback Joe Kingman scores a touchdown after ignoring an open wide receiver, Travis Sanders.
 The next morning, eight-year-old Peyton Kelly arrives on Joe's doorstep saying that she is his biological daughter, and that his ex-wife, Sara, sent her there to meet him.
 His agent, Stella Peck, thinks this will be bad for his image and distracts him with the upcoming playoffs.

-At the opening of his own restaurant/nightclub and bar, Joe inadvertently leaves without Peyton and is on the cover of a tabloid the next day.
+At the opening of his own restaurant/nightclub and bar, Joe inadvertently leaves without Peyton and is on the cover of a tabloid newspaper the next day.
 Stella decides Joe needs a new fatherly image.
 At a later press conference, the reporters make Joe miserable, until Peyton comes to his defense, saying that he is new to this and trying the best he can and that she thinks he is the best father in the world.
 Peyton then says that Joe has to repay her, so she has him take her to a ballet academy run by Monique Vasquez.
 Monique has Joe join their ballet performance to show him that ballet takes just as much athletic ability as football.
 Joe and Peyton begin their relationship after Peyton calls his arrogant and selfish behavior to his attention.
 Joe takes Peyton and her new friends to the mall where he begins to develop romantic feelings for Monique.

 After defeating Denver in the Wild Card round, Indianapolis in the Divisional round, and finally Baltimore in the Conference round, the Rebels eventually make it to the championship game held in Arizona in a rematch with the Dukes.
 Stella offers Joe a $25 million sponsorship with Fanny's Burgers, a successful fast food restaurant run by Samuel Blake Jr., if he wins the game and mentions the product to the press.
 However, Joe soon begins to bond with Peyton.
 While at lunch with Joe and Monique at the Barking Crab, Peyton accidentally reveals that she was scheduled to go to a ballet school program for the month, but instead, she ran away to meet her father.
-Before Joe can fully process this, Peyton has an allergic reaction to the nuts in the dessert she was eating, and Joe rushes her to the hospital; however, Peyton responds well to the treatment, and she is going to be fine.
+Before Joe can fully process this, Peyton has an allergic reaction to the nuts in the dessert she was eating at the restaurant and Joe rushes her to the hospital; however, Peyton responds well to the treatment, and she is going to be fine.